 Your template is a user-friendly Word document with easy-to-follow instructions.
 Add your business specifics and the signatures and you’re covered.
 You can even change the font and add your branding.
 If you get stuck, just call, or email us.

 What is a Partnership Agreement?

-A Partnership Agreememt is an agreement between two or more parties who wish to enter into business together in the form of a partnership.
+A Partnership Agreement is a legal agreement between two or more parties who want to form a partnership business structure.

 Our Partnership Agreement template covers everything you need: